 - Bangkok gets very humid and sticky, even in the cooler season.
 Wear comfortable, loose clothes.
 (Read my what to wear guide here).

 - Wear comfortable, lightweight trainers/sneakers.
-Flip flops are not practical and you don't want a broken toe or to get caught up on a dodgy paving slab.
+Flip flops are not practical and you don't want to break a toe on a dodgy paving slab.

 - Wear rucksacks, handbags and camera bags to the front of your body.
 This is a major city and pickpockets do operate at times.